faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Challenge Phases:

-1- Validation Phase: The training and validation phase will be carried out in CodaLab plateform.
+1- Validation Phase: The training and validation phase will be carried out in CodaLab platform.
 For the validation set, each team has the possibility to send five predictions per day in CodaLab.
 In the end of the validation phase, the Top-10 teams results on the validation data can participate in the Testing phase.

 2- Testing Phase: In the testing phase, the Top-10 teams from validation phase will test their approaches using the testing data and submit their predictions, which will be evaluated then the final ranking will be released.